Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 This is why I view non-doing as beneficial.

-There is nothing in the world that can compare to the teachings about the inner quietness and the benefit of non-doing!
+There is nothing in the world that can be compared, by its importance, to the teachings about the inner quietness and the benefit of non-doing!

 44. What is more necessary: life or glory?
 What is more valuable: life or wealth?
 What hurts more: gain or loss?